Europe South ATLAS of Plucked Instruments

 laghouto

 The body of the laghouto is made like a big baroque lute, with many ribs glued together.
 The pine soundboard has (between soundhole and bridge) a scratchplate inlayed from different wood.
-The round soundhole is covered with a carved wooden rosette (like an oud).
-The bridge is glued-on.
-Often the bottom edge of the body has a decorative strip of leather for protection.
+The round soundhole is covered with a separate carved wooden rosette (like an oud).
+Sometimes the bottom edge of the body has a decorative strip of leather for protection.

-The guitar-like neck has tied-on nylon frets, with some wooden frets glued on the front (sometimes with small round pieces of wood or wax on both sides).
-The guitar-like open peghead has 4 tuning machines on both sides.
+The guitar-like neck has a fretboard, flush with the front.
+It has tied-on nylon frets (with a groove on the left side), and some wooden frets glued to the front.
+These wooden frets sometimes have small round pieces of wood or wax on both sides.
+The double slotted guitar-like open peghead has 4 tuning machines on both sides.
+The 8 strings run to a carved flat bridge which is glued to the front.

 See for the related lutes : lavta and outi under Turkey.